Posted in History, Schools, Then and Now

 Oakland Tribune Dec 09, 1943

 The fire started just after midnight and burned for about 3 hours.
-The fire was most likely started by down wires knocked down by gale-force winds.
-There were over 30 fires reported all over Oakland.
+The fire was most likely started by downed wires knocked down by gale-force winds.

 • Fire destroyed the garbage facility at the end of Davis Street